HameerReddy/Python/README.md

-# Python-Learnings
+# Python
-I am learning python and the practice files are stored here
+Some assignments and codes on python.